3rdsingularity/hh-to-bbtautau-tau-hlt-efficiency-studies/README.md

 # HLT_bbtautau_trigger_emulation

 ## Description
-This repository is created for the trigger optimization studies of the $ hh \rightarrow \bar{b} b \tau_{had}^+ \tau_{had}^- $ analysis.
+This repository is created for the trigger optimization studies of the $hh \rightarrow \bar{b} b \tau_{had}^+ \tau_{had}^-$ analysis.
 For optimizing a trigger chain, it is important to look at its efficiency and the rates.
 This repository can be used to emulate various trigger chain configurations and determine the corresponding efficiency and rates.

 As of now, all the important HLT parameters of the di tau trigger - L1Topo and 4J12, i.e